PawelLawrynowicz/unity_template/README.md

 # unity_template
-Template for unity based projects with CMake
+Template for unity based projects with CMake.<br />
 To build and run you can simply install VSCode plugin for Cmake

 or